Section 80c: Income Tax Deduction Rules You Must Know

 Tax Deductions You Can Avail Under 80c Sub-Sections

-Subsection | Tax Deductions | Things to Know |
+Subsection Tax Deductions Things to Know

-Section 80CCC | It is used for annuity pension plans.
+Section 80CCC It is use for annuity pension plans.
 Tax deductions are possible in this section.
-It includes the purchase, renewal or continuation of policy. | The section is applicable for pension or periodical annuity.
-Individual taxpayers are eligible for this section. |
+It includes the purchase, renewal, or continuation of policy.
+The section is applicable for pension or periodical annuity.
+Individual taxpayers are eligible for this section.

-Section 80CCD | It is used for central government pension schemes.
-The Atal Pension Yojana is one of the schemes in this section. | The monthly amount is received from the National Pension System.
+Section 80CCD It is use for central government pension schemes.
+The Atal Pension Yojana is one of the schemes in this section.
+The monthly amount is receive from the National Pension System.
 Accounts surrendered are taxable in this scheme.
-The deduction amount should be lower than 10% of the salary.
-This is meant only for individual taxpayers. |
+The deduction amount should be lower than 10% of the Salary for individual taxpayers.

-Section 80CCF | Individuals & HUFs can claim deductions in this section.
+Section 80CCF Individuals & HUFs can claim deductions in this section.
 Deductions are applicable in a few aspects.
-Tax savings and infrastructure bond investments are some of them. | The maximum deduction is ₹20,000.
+Tax savings and infrastructure bond investments are some of them.
+The maximum Deduction is ₹20,000.
 The investments have a pretty decent interest rate.
-The tax benefits are good too. |
+The tax benefits are good, too.

-Section 80CCG | This is a great choice for people interested in the market.
-It is for individual investors in the equity market. | It applies to first-time buyers only.
+Section 80CCG This is an excellent choice for people interested in the market.
+It is for individual investors in the equity market.
+It applies to first-time buyers only.
 The gross total income must not exceed ₹12,000,00 per year.
-The maximum deduction is ₹25,000.
+The maximum Deduction is ₹25,000.
 There is a limit on investments, which is ₹50,000.
 There is a 50% deduction available in this section.
-The lock-in period is 3 years. |
+The lock-in period is 3 years.

 Investments & Expenses Eligible for Under 80c Deduction